JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 So I thought - How can I survive this and possibly make the most out of it.
 I listened to bunch of smart and succesful people and created:

 **How to not get ef'd by AI aka My list of 5 useful future skills**

-Disclaimer: This may turn out to be complete bs in the future but who knows lol
+Disclaimer: This may turn out to be complete nonsense in the future but who knows lol

 1) Become freelancer or work in smaller studios
 - You are less likely to get completely replaced by AI if you work by yourself or in a small team